-John and Willie Leone Family Department of Energy and Mineral Engineering

-INTRODUCTION

-Fossil fuels - coal, petroleum, and natural gas - are our main sources of energy, producing the vast majority of fuel, electricity, and heat used by people across the globe.
-Carbon dioxide remains one of the key contributors to global warming with about 92% of total U.S. anthropogenic CO2 emissions originating from fossil fuel combustion.
+Economic Analysis of Various Gas Compositions - CCS & EGR within Depleted Shale Gas Reservoirs John and Willie Leone Family Department of Energy and Mineral Engineering By Mychal Kearns EME Summer Research Internship Program 2021 Contact Information Mychal Kearns - Intern - mpk5827@psu.edu Brandon Schwartz - Advisor - schwartz@psu.edu (For a complete reference list, contact Mychal) INTRODUCTION Fossil fuels - coal, petroleum, and natural gas - are our main sources of energy, producing the vast majority of fuel, electricity, and heat used by people across the globe.
+Carbon dioxide remains one of the key contributors to global warming with about 92% of total U.S. anthropogenic CO_2 emissions originating from fossil fuel combustion.
 As worldwide concerns of climate change become increasingly prominent, a push for cleaner energy and reduced carbon emissions is on the forefront of the oil and gas industry.

-ABSTRACT

-When is comes to depleted shale gas reservoirs, CCS and EGR are two possible ways in which oil and gas companies may be able to tackle greenhouse gas emissions.
+ABSTRACT When is comes to depleted shale gas reservoirs, CCS1 and EGR2 are two possible ways in which oil and gas companies may be able to tackle greenhouse gas emissions.
 This internship aims to provide a research driven analysis of these methods.
-For the basis of our analysis, a hypothetical situation was fabricated in order to help visualize potential real-life scenarios.

-- A coal-fired power plant was chosen as the source of flue gas. - CCS and EGR would be performed on pre-existing shale gas wells. - The power plant is located about 40 miles from the well pad. - 1 million metric tons of $CO_2$ are injected annually.

-METHODS

-Scenarios 1: CO2 Injection

-Carbon dioxide is stripped from the power plant's flue gas through a process called amine separation.
-To inject 1 million metric tons of $CO_2$ per year, the flow must be around 50 million standard cubic feet per day.
-For EGR, this results in production around 14.4 MCF of natural gas per ton of injected $CO_2$ .
+For the basis of our analysis, a hypothetical situation was fabricated in order to help visualize potential real-life scenarios. - A coal-fired power plant was chosen as the source of flue gas3. - CCS and EGR would be performed on pre-existing shale gas wells. - The power plant is located about 40 miles from the well pad. - 1 million metric tons of CO2 are injected annually.
+METHODS Scenarios 1: CO2 Injection Carbon dioxide is stripped from the power plant's flue gas through a process called amine separation.
+To inject 1 million metric tons of CO_2 per year, the flow must be around 50 million standard cubic feet per day.
+For EGR, this results in production around 14.4 MCF of natural gas per ton of injected CO_2 .
+Additionally, a tax credit of 357/ton of CO_2 is available for EGR projects.
+For CCS, the well does not produce, but the tax credit is \$50/ton of CO_2 .
+Scenario 2: CO2 + N2 Injection To isolate carbon dioxide and nitrogen gas, oxygen and water vapor are stripped from the flue gas via cryogenic air separation, ion transport membranes, and nickel alloy condensers/heat exchangers.
+To inject 1 million metric tons of CO2 per year, the flow must be around 200 million standard cubic feet per day.
+For EGR, this results in production around 49.0 MCF of natural gas per ton of injected CO2.
 Additionally, a tax credit of \$35/ton of CO2 is available for EGR projects.
-For CCS, the well does not produce, but the tax credit is 50/ton of CO2.

-Scenario 2: $CO_2 + N_2$ Injection

-To isolate carbon dioxide and nitrogen gas, oxygen and water vapor are stripped from the flue gas via cryogenic air separation, ion transport membranes, and nickel alloy condensers/heat exchangers.
-To inject 1 million metric tons of CO2 per year, the flow must be around 200 million standard cubic feet per day.
-For EGR, this results in production around 49.0 MCF of natural gas per ton of injected $CO_2$ .
-Additionally, a tax credit of \$35/ton of $CO_2$ is available for EGR projects.
-For CCS, the well does not produce, but the tax credit is $50/ton of CO_2$ .

-Economic Analysis of Various Gas Compositions - CCS & EGR within Depleted Shale Gas Reservoirs Contact Information By Mychal Kearns EME Summer Research Internship Program 2021

-NET PRESENT VALUE
+For CCS, the well does not produce, but the tax credit is \$50/ton of CO2.
+1 CCS, which stands for Carbon Capture and Storage, is a way of mitigating the contribution of fossil fuel emissions by capturing and subsequently storing carbon dioxide (CO2) in geological formations.
+2 EGR, which stands for Enhanced Gas Recovery, is used to describe the recovery of difficult-to-recover natural gas.
+Various mixtures, fluids, and gases may be injected into formations such as tight gas sands, shales, and coal seams to increase recovery.